 But that ramshackle dam had damning consequences.
 On the night of May 27, 1937, tragedy struck.
 After intense rain, the dam collapsed early in the morning, burying the town in tons of mud.
 Villagers had to dig through the debris to hunt for survivors or recover the bodies of their relatives and friends.

 Now, little remains of the parts of town that were buried beneath the mud.
-The Carmen Tower, a remnant of an old church, is the only surviving above-ground structure.
-The area is now considered an archaeological site.
-To reach it, you have to cross dirt corridors, within which the ground and the original details of the streets and some houses can still be seen.
+The Carmen Tower, a remnant of an old church, is indeed the only surviving above-ground structure.
+The area is now considered to be an archaeological site.
+To reach it, you first have to cross dirt corridors, within which the ground and the original details of the streets and some houses can still be seen.
 In front of the tower, it’s even possible to see some tombs from the old cemetery and the original floor of the church.

 According to local guides, all the land was deserted, but when the settlers placed a layer of fertile soil atop the mud, grass began to grow.
 However, it’s said there are no trees because the earth still contains the cyanide that the mine sheltered as waste.